GrenderG/GBPrinter/README.md

 - b4: Voltage too low
 - b5: ????
 - b6: Paper jam
-- b7: Too hot / cold
+- b7: Too hot or cold

 ### Tests
 There is a test suite for the firmware, that mocks the Arduino Library.
 To build